 Ceramic (CVD SiC) mould tool dies for aspheric glass lenses

-Morgan’s Halroll FS fused silica rollers are used to transport glass through the tempering process.
-These rollers feature a patented mechanical end cap fixing system which allows the rollers to run true during their lifetime in the harsh environment of the glass tempering furnace.
+Morgan’s Halroller™ FS fused silica rollers are used to transport glass through the tempering process.
+These rollers feature a HalLock™ patented mechanical end cap fixing system which allows the rollers to run true during their lifetime preventing the marking and distortion that causes glass defects in the harsh environment of the glass tempering furnace.

 During design of new glass products and glass manufacturing equipment, our customers rely upon our development expertise to meet their ever-changing requirements and to manufacture rollers designed to ensure a high quality, scratch-free glass finish required for shatterproof tempered glass.